rajivrtk11/Design-pattern/googleDocs/googleDocsLLd.md

 Below is an example of a low-level design (LLD) ER diagram for a Google Docs–like system.
-This diagram models key entities such as Users, Documents, Document Elements (which hold text, images, etc.), Revisions, Comments, and Permissions.
+This diagram models key elevatorSystem.entities such as Users, Documents, Document Elements (which hold text, images, etc.), Revisions, Comments, and Permissions.

 ---